esyede/rakit/packages/docs/data/validation.md

 ```

 > What "size" means follows the value: the length of a string, the value of a
-> number, the number of elements of an array, and the size in kilobytes of an
+> number (only when the attribute also has the `numeric` or `integer` rule), the number of elements of an array, and the size in kilobytes of an
 > uploaded file.
 So `'tags' => 'array|max:3'` allows at most three tags.

 <a id="numbers"></a>